EagleRock1313/Gitai_SUBDL/ReadMe.txt

 # Purpose: Extract Metadata from a collection of files.
 # Execute a group of commands on each file, output 1 text file per command.
 Output processing logs.
 # Algorithim:
-#1) Look for duplicate files and create directory, create array, output .txt files, duplicates.log
+#1) Create directory, look for duplicate files, create array, output .txt files, duplicates.log
 #2) Process metadata for duplicate files and output txt files with integer incrementing extension
 #3) Process other non-duplicate files and output text files and script.log
 #4) Confirm processing completed, time to complete